 Just to remind you, Beagle is an investment entity, which is managed by RECM, as appointed by the directors of Beagle.
 It has been set up specifically to act as an empowerment investor.
-Its main shareholder is the RECM Foundation which provides funding for education initiatives in some of Cape Town’s poorest townships.
+Its main shareholder is the RECM Foundation which provides funding for education initiatives in some of Cape Town’s poorest communities.
 The beneficiaries are nominated annually by the staff of RECM, and are all predominantly black.
 The trustees of the Foundation are also all independent of RECM, and are all black.
 Black shareholding of Beagle currently stands at 53%.

 As a spin off, Beagle also provides RECM’s staff and close “business family” with an investment opportunity which is differentiated from our unit trusts, our hedge fund or RAC, our listed investment company.

-Included in the NAV is a tax liability of R1mn, which is our provision for capital gains tax.
+Included in the NAV is a tax liability of R1.6mn, which is our provision for capital gains tax.
 This is only payable when we sell an investment.
 We are very happy to pay capital gains tax, because it means our investment has gone up in value.
-Given very high tax rates in South Africa today, we do take care in structuring our investments to – legally – minimize our potential tax liability.
+Given the very high tax rates in South Africa today, we do take care in structuring our investments to – legally – minimize our potential tax liability.

 Please find attached a spreadsheet setting out our investment portfolio.